Results are in for After-School Academic Support Programs

 At A Glance:

-William Walker Elementary School received BEF funds to provide academic support to 40 students in grades 1-3.
-All are emerging ELL and below grade level in reading and/or math.
-Students receive 2.5 hours/ week with a focus on reading, writing and language proficiency, as well as physical activity, science, and art to keep students engaged.
-At William Walker, teachers share that “students are highly engaged and actively talking to one another, an important way for them to practice English.
-Attendance overall is very good, but one challenge has been a high mobility rate of students at the school.”
-(Mobility refers to the number of students who start school late, change schools midyear, leave school early, and/or arrive after extended periods of not attending school.)
+William Walker Elementary School provided academic support to 40 students in grades 1-3.
+All were emerging ELL students as well as below grade level in reading and/or math.
+Students attended one day a week for 2.5 hours after school, with activities covering reading, writing, language proficiency, art, and PE to keep students engaged.
+Teachers observed that “students are highly engaged and actively talking to one another, an important way for them to practice English.
+Attendance overall is very good, but one challenge continued to be a high mobility rate of students at the school.
+(Mobility refers to students who start the school year late, change schools midyear, leave school early, and/or arrive after extended periods of not being in school.)
+Despite students on the move, individual student data showed impressive growth, including reading score gains of over 200 points for students acquiring English.
+“Keeping kids safe and engaged after school is such a blessing,” noted one staff member.

 Beaverton eighth graders are diving into the world of renewable energy through a new hands-on science unit designed to bridge the gap between classroom concepts and real-world career paths.
 This project-based learning experience empowers students to explore the impacts of energy production while building the technical skills needed for Oregon’s growing clean energy workforce.